Ad2Am2/ecse420/A1/Assignment1_Answers.md

 ![Matrix Size Comparison](matrix_size_comparison.png)

-## 1.6 Analysis of Graph Shapes and Observed Behavior
+## Analysis of Graph Shapes and Observed Behavior

-**Graph 1.4 (Threads vs Performance):** The execution time plot shows a decreasing curve that becomes flatter as thread count increases, demonstrating diminishing returns.
+**1.4 (Threads vs Performance):** The execution time plot shows a decreasing curve that becomes flatter as thread count increases, demonstrating diminishing returns.
 The speedup plot shows sub-linear growth that diverges from the ideal linear speedup line.
 This behavior occurs because: (1) thread creation and management overhead becomes more significant with more threads, (2) the system has limited physical cores (likely 4-8), so additional threads must share resources through hyperthreading which provides limited benefit, (3) memory bandwidth becomes a bottleneck as multiple threads compete to access the same matrices, and (4) cache contention increases as threads compete for shared cache resources.
 The flattening of the curve suggests that beyond 8 threads, the overhead of managing additional threads nearly equals the computational benefit gained.

-**Graph 1.5 (Matrix Size vs Performance):** Both sequential and parallel execution times follow an exponential growth pattern on the log-scale plot, reflecting the O(n³) time complexity of matrix multiplication.
+**1.5 (Matrix Size vs Performance):** Both sequential and parallel execution times follow an exponential growth pattern on the log-scale plot, reflecting the O(n³) time complexity of matrix multiplication.
 The parallel line is consistently below the sequential line (except for 100x100) and maintains a roughly constant vertical distance, indicating consistent speedup across matrix sizes.
 The shape demonstrates that: (1) computational work grows cubically with matrix size since each element requires n multiplications and there are n² elements, (2) larger matrices provide more work to distribute among threads, making parallelization more effective, (3) the constant gap between lines shows that parallel overhead becomes negligible relative to computation time for larger matrices, and (4) the crossover point at small matrix sizes reveals where overhead dominates, making parallelization counterproductive.
 The log scale clearly visualizes the dramatic increase in execution time as matrices grow larger.

-# Question 2: Deadlock
+# Deadlock

-## 2.1 Deadlock Conditions and Demonstration
+## Deadlock Conditions and Demonstration

 Deadlock occurs when four conditions are simultaneously satisfied: (1) **Mutual Exclusion** - resources cannot be shared and only one thread can use a resource at a time, (2) **Hold and Wait** - threads hold resources while waiting for additional resources, (3) **No Preemption** - resources cannot be forcibly taken from threads, and (4) **Circular Wait** - a circular chain exists where each thread waits for a resource held by the next thread in the chain.
 The consequences of deadlock are severe: the involved threads become permanently blocked and unable to progress, system resources remain locked and unavailable, and the application may hang indefinitely requiring manual intervention to terminate.

 The `DeadlockDemo.java` program demonstrates deadlock using two threads and two shared resources.
 Thread 1 acquires a lock on Resource A and then attempts to acquire Resource B, while Thread 2 acquires a lock on Resource B and then attempts to acquire Resource A. The sleep delays ensure both threads acquire their first lock before attempting the second.
 This creates a circular wait: Thread 1 holds A and waits for B, while Thread 2 holds B and waits for A. Since both threads are waiting for resources held by the other and neither can proceed, the program hangs indefinitely.
 Running the program shows both threads acquiring their first lock and then waiting forever for their second lock, clearly demonstrating the deadlock condition.

-## 2.2 Deadlock Prevention Solutions
+## Deadlock Prevention Solutions

 Several design solutions can prevent deadlock by breaking one of the four necessary conditions. **Lock Ordering** establishes a global order for acquiring locks, ensuring all threads request resources in the same sequence, thereby breaking circular wait. **Lock Timeout** uses timed lock attempts where threads release held locks if they cannot acquire all needed resources within a timeout period, breaking the hold-and-wait condition. **Deadlock Detection and Recovery** allows the system to detect deadlock cycles and recover by forcibly releasing locks or terminating threads. **Resource Allocation Graph** prevents cycles by analyzing resource dependencies before granting locks. **Single Lock Strategy** uses one global lock for all operations, eliminating the possibility of circular wait but reducing concurrency.

 For the `DeadlockDemo.java` program, the **lock ordering** solution is most appropriate and straightforward to implement.
 By ensuring both threads acquire locks in the same order (always lock A before B), the circular wait condition is eliminated.
 Thread 1 would lock A then B, and Thread 2 would also lock A then B, meaning Thread 2 would wait for Thread 1 to release A, then proceed to acquire both locks in sequence.
 This simple modification guarantees deadlock cannot occur while maintaining the same functionality.
 Alternatively, **lock timeout** could be used where threads attempt to acquire locks with a timeout and retry if unsuccessful, though this adds complexity and potential performance overhead from repeated attempts.

-# Question 3: Dining Philosophers
+# Dining Philosophers

-## 3.1 Dining Philosophers with Deadlock
+## Dining Philosophers with Deadlock

 The `DiningPhilosophers.java` program simulates the classic dining philosophers problem for any number n of philosophers.
 Each philosopher is implemented as a thread that continuously alternates between thinking and eating.
 To eat, a philosopher must acquire two chopsticks - the one on their left and the one on their right.
 The chopsticks are represented as shared `Object` instances stored in an array, where philosopher i uses chopstick i (left) and chopstick (i+1) % n (right).